IQSS/dataverse/doc/sphinx-guides/source/installation/advanced.rst

 Please consult the scripts/zipdownload/README.md in the Dataverse 5 source tree for more information.

-To install: follow the instructions in the file above to build ``ZipDownloadService-v1.0.0.jar``.
+To install: You can follow the instructions in the file above to build ``ZipDownloadService-v1.0.0.jar``.
+It will also be available, pre-built as part of the Dataverse release on GitHub.
 Copy it, together with the shell script scripts/zipdownload/cgi-bin/zipdownload to the cgi-bin directory of the chosen Apache server (/var/www/cgi-bin standard).
+You may need to make extra Apache configuration changes to make sure /cgi-bin/zipdownload is accessible from the outside.
+For example, if this is the same Apache that's in front of your Dataverse Payara instance, you will need to add another pass through statement to your configuration:

+``ProxyPassMatch ^/cgi-bin/zipdownload !``

 Edit the config lines in the shell script (zipdownload) to configure database access credentials.
 Do note that the executable does not need access to the entire Dataverse database.
 A secuirity-conscious admin